t3hmun/t3hsite/_posts/2015-10-01-part-03-css-and-sass-foundation-from-scratch.md

 ```

 Wonderful, now the CSS is utterly basic but still consistent.
-Unfortunately the page now looks ridiculous thanks to some in-line SVG images.
+Unfortunately the page now looks ridiculous thanks to some images embedded in the header and footer.

 Delete the contents of `/includes/header.html` and `/includes/footer.html`.

+Run `jekyll serve` in the project folder using the command line, then view it from `localhost:4000` in a browser.
 Finally a simple, minimal blog-site with a default-style appearance.